The Sun – 8th & 9th May 2022 by Simon Dawes

 We are currently in Solar Cycle 25, which has yet to reach its peak.
 The current cycle is expected to reach its maximum activity in late 2024 or early 2025, this means we may see more and bigger sunspots.

-A lovely image of the Sun showing 3 sunspots taken by Simon Dawes on the morning of the 25th March 2022 from Bexleyheath.
-Details of how Simon acquired the image is on the photo.
+A superb image of an 'active' Sun by Simon Dawes taken from Bexleyheath.
+Details of how Simon took the photo are on the image.

 TOP